Quick Facts: Earning an Ed.D. in Arizona

 Educational Leadership Training

 - AASBO Education and Training: AASBO runs a variety of one-day training workshops and four-day education classes for Arizona school business officials.
-It also organizes a Business Manager Internship Program.
+It also organizes an Aspiring School Business Officials Academy.

-- ASA Professional Development: In addition to conferences, ASA offers workshops, institutes, training sessions, and other PD opportunities.
+- ASA Professional Development: In addition to conferences, ASA offers workshops, institutes, training sessions, and other professional development opportunities.
 Check the calendar for more details.

-- AZBSA Summer Leadership Institute: This focused event in June encourages school boards and superintendents to get away together to help expand their learning on diverse topics and current educational issues.
+- ASBA Summer Leadership Institute: This focused event in June encourages school boards and superintendents to get away together to help expand their learning on diverse topics and current educational issues.

-- GCU K-12 Educational Development Support Programs: Grand Canyon University offers a number of support programs to local administrators, including a Professional Development Directory, a Principals’ Collaborative Community, and a New Superintendent Collaborative Network in collaboration with the ADE and ASA.
+- GCU K-12 Educational Development Support Programs: Grand Canyon University offers a number of support programs to local administrators, including a Professional Development Directory, a Principals’ Collaborative Community, and a Superintendents’ Collaborative Network in collaboration with the ADE and ASA.

 School Listings